nikunjraykundlia/interview-ai/README.md

 # 🎙️ AI Powered Agentic Interview

-InterviewAI is a smart, full-stack mock interview platform designed to simulate real-life technical interviews.
-Leveraging Agentic AI, it generates role-specific questions, analyzes user responses, scores performance, and offers personalized feedback — all in one seamless experience with 2 agents and 2 sub-agents.
+This is a smart, full-stack agentic ai interview platform designed to simulate real-life technical interviews.
+Leveraging Agentic AI, it generates role-specific questions, analyzes user responses, scores performance, and offers personalized feedback.
+All in one seamless experience with 2 agents and 2 sub-agents.
 ---

 ## 🚀 Features